mchlnix/SMB3-Foundry/manual/foundry/foundry-manual.md

 ## Other Level Settings

-Some properties of the Level are set by special Items in the Level and their y position defines what how exactly they change the Level.
+Some properties of the Level are set by special Items in the Level and their y position defines how exactly they change the Level.
 This is technically how Jumps work as well, only that those are Objects, instead.

 To make working with those Items easier, I took some of them out, meaning they won't be rendered in the Level View, but